-T-ball is the first time in a child’s life where they truly realize the magic of baseball.
-To help them enjoy the game even further, make sure they are equipped with the best gear possible, starting with a T-ball bat.
-Here’s what you need to know before your child’s first at-bat this season.
+Tee ball can be the first time in a child’s life when they truly realize the magic of baseball.
+To help them enjoy the game even more, make sure they are properly geared up with the right tee ball bat.
+DICK’S Sporting Goods associate Ali Tatarzyn offers some helpful tips on how to find the proper length, weight and drop for your little slugger’s needs.

 FINDING THE CORRECT LENGTH